SMEs: The Marketing Challenge

 How can businesses offering responsible products and services stand out to consumers?
 This report presents five strategies.

-A sincere thank you to Studio Roosegaarde for the use of this report's title image.
+Thank you to Studio Roosegaarde for the use of this report's title image.

 Small and medium enterprises (SMEs) are trying to carve out a share of the market for responsible products and services.
 For SMEs, providing these products and services can be a way to make sustainability profitable.

 To gain market share, SMEs must communicate more effectively with consumers, and reach out to consumers to better understand their needs and expectations.

 They asked: “How can businesses offering responsible products and services stand out to consumers?”
 Through discussion, they identified five strategies, based on concrete examples and emerging research ideas.

 The full report, linked below, details these strategies and is illustrated with examples from SMEs.
 The report was written by Marie-France Turcotte